 Any Subscription Charge, Redemption Commission and Conversion Commission is currently paid to and retained by the Approved Singapore Distributors.
 In addition to the Subscription Charge and Redemption Commission, if you request for an in-kind subscription or redemption, you should note that the associated costs of an audit on the investments or payments for such in-kind subscription or redemption will be charged to you.
-You should refer to the "INVESTING IN UBS (LUX) INVESTMENT SICAV" section of the Luxembourg
+You should refer to the "INVESTING IN UBS (LUX) INVESTMENT SICAV" section of the Luxembourg Prospectus under the sub-headings "CONDITIONS FOR THE ISSUE, REDEMPTION AND CONVERSION OF SHARES", "ISSUE OF SHARES", CONVERSION OF SHARES" and "REDEMPTION OF SHARES" for further information.

-3 "Subscription Charge" means a charge in respect of a subscription for Shares which may be deducted from the gross subscription amount and paid to the Approved Singapore Distributors.
+4 "Subscription Charge" means a charge in respect of a subscription for Shares which may be deducted from the gross subscription amount and paid to the Approved Singapore Distributors.

-4 "Conversion Commission" means a charge in respect of a conversion of Shares into those of another Share within the same Sub-Fund, and/or those of another Sub-Fund which may be deducted from the gross subscription amount and paid to the Approved Singapore Distributors.
+5 "Conversion Commission" means a charge in respect of a conversion of Shares into those of another Share within the same Sub-Fund, and/or those of another Sub-Fund which may be deducted from the gross subscription amount and paid to the Approved Singapore Distributors.